blinard-BIOINFO/NCBITaxonomy/README.md

   * build a Blast "Delimitation File", used when building a blast database index focusing on a particular NCBI Taxonomy clade.
   * ... etc ...

-This package was initially developed for the following academic projects, with punctual changes in the following years:
+This package was initially developed for the following academic projects :

 * *The contribution of mitochondrial metagenomics to large-scale data mining and phylogenetic analysis of Coleoptera.
 Linard B et al. Mol Phylogenet Evol.
 2018 Nov;128:1-11.*
 * *Lessons from genome skimming of arthropod-preserving ethanol.
 Linard B. et al.  Mol Ecol Resour.
 2016 Nov;16(6):1365-1377.*